rockrock0850/flux/examples/README.md

 examples into a single application.
 This implements TodoMVC where the data is persisted and requested through a simple server.
 The server simulates delays and errors.
-In the example we will handle things like optimistic updates, loading states, and failing API requests.
+In the example we will handle things like optimistic updates, loading states, and failing API requests test.